 - Dedicated Traffic Channel (DTCH)

-A Dedicated Traffic Channel (DTCH) is a point-to-point channel, dedicated to one UE, for the transfer of user information.
+- A point-to-point channel, dedicated to one UE, for the transfer of user information.
 A DTCH can exist in both uplink and downlink.

 - Multicast Traffic Channel (MTCH) (from Release 9)

-The figure below depicts the mapping between logical channels, transport channels and physical channels for downlink and uplink:
+The figures below depict the mapping between logical channels, transport channels and physical channels for downlink and uplink: